Thirteen Characteristics Of Adult Children

 book is that for each characteristic, you could read, "How you got

 it", and then go to another chapter on "How to fix it."
-Many great solutions!
+The

-could identify with some of those characteristics.
-2) I didn't like those
+could identify with some (or many) of those characteristics.
+2) I didn't like

 characteristics, and I really didn't want to be a person who had those